lingyenlee/1/README.md

 # Project Title

-A Node/Express.js app that contains 4 web API to query data with role-based authentication and authorisation using JWT
+A Node/Express.js app that contains 4 web API routes to query data with role-based authentication and authorisation using JWT

 ## Getting Started